Communities

 Question parshat-chukat

-#2: Post edited by user avatar user8078‭ · 2020-08-13T18:30:17Z (over 3 years ago)
+#2: Post edited by user avatar user8078‭ · 2020-08-13T18:30:17Z (about 4 years ago)

 • We know that God told the entire torah to Moshe (with Moshe writing it down the second time) at Har Sinai.
 This must include the book of D'varim, because I have learned somewhere that there is a dispute about whether Moshe also wrote the last eight verses about his death.
 (I've seen two opinions: he did with tears in his eyes, and Yehoshua wrote those.)
 Either way, Moshe knew the entire contents, including the episode that caused him to be denied entry into the land.